Country: | Armenia |

 Know More About Haghpat Monastery of Armenia:

-Haghpat is a medieval monastery complex located in the village of Haghpat in Lori Region.
-It was built in the 10th century and during the 10th-13th centuries, Haghpat was an eminent spiritual and cultural centre of Armenia.
+Haghpat is a medieval monastery complex located in the village of Haghpat in the Lori Region.
+It was built in the 10th century and during the 10th-13th centuries, Haghpat was an eminent spiritual and cultural center of Armenia.
 The monastery was famous for its rich library and a school where pupils were taught philosophy, rhetoric, music, and manuscript illumination.

 The Monastery of Haghpat is one of the largest and most impressive monasteries in Armenia.
 The main characteristics of Medieval Armenian architecture are reflected in the buildings of this magnificent monastery.
 The monastery includes the churches of Saint Nshan, Saint Grigor, and Saint Astvatsatsin, a churchyard, a repository, a bell tower, a refectory, many Khachkars (cross-stones), and other constructions.